aayush-shah14/ml-cubifyanything/README.md

 # Cubify Anything

-This repository includes the implementation of Cubify Transformer for CareMate for detecting 3D objects in an indoor scene environment and labeling via clip.
+This repository includes the implementation of Cubify Transformer for detecting 3D objects in an indoor scene environment and labeling via clip.

 ## Paper